ekagra1602/Slipstream/README.md

 ## How It Works

-DomBot registers as a tool inside browser-use.
-Before the LLM decides what to do, the agent calls DomBot to check if anyone has successfully completed a similar task before.
+Slipstream registers as a tool inside browser-use.
+Before the LLM decides what to do, the agent calls Slipstream to check if anyone has successfully completed a similar task before.
 If yes, the optimal path gets injected into the LLM's context.
-After each step, the agent reports what happened back to DomBot.
+After each step, the agent reports what happened back to Slipstream.

 ```
 browser-use prepares DOM / screenshot / accessibility tree
     |
     v
-Agent calls dombot_query("buy macbook on walmart", "walmart.com")
+Agent calls slipstream_query("buy macbook on walmart", "walmart.com")
     |
     v
-DomBot queries MongoDB (vector search on task embedding)
+Slipstream queries MongoDB (vector search on task embedding)
     |-- hit  --> returns optimal actions from past successful runs
     |-- miss --> returns nothing (agent proceeds normally)
     |